Baryons and baryoniums in the perspective of QCD sum rules: Fundamental principles

 Second, to evaluate the contribution of ground-state hadrons, it is crucial that the pole contribution dominates the spectrum.
 Therefore, a selection of the pole contribution larger than $40\%\sim 60\%$ is often made, formulated as follows:

-From Eq.~(\ref{Borel-transformation}), it can be observed that the Borel parameter is inherently connected to the energy scale of the hadron system.
-A small value of $ \tau^2 $ indicates a low-energy regime, where the effects of the truncated OPE are minimal.
-Therefore, the OPE requirement in Eq.~(\ref{ope}) results in a minimal value for $ \tau^2 $.
-In contrast, a large $ \tau^2 $ corresponds to a high-energy regime, where the continuum contribution dominates over the pole contribution.
-Thus the pole constraint in Eq.~(\ref{pole}) imposes an upper bound for $ \tau^2 $.
+From Eq.~(\ref{Borel-transformation}), one can see that the Borel parameter is inherently connected to the energy scale of the hadron system.
+A small $\tau^2$ corresponds to a low-energy regime, where higher-dimensional condensates become more significant and may spoil the convergence of the OPE.
+The OPE convergence criterion in Eq.~(\ref{ope}) therefore imposes a lower bound $\tau^2_{\min}$.
+Conversely, a large $\tau^2$ corresponds to a high-energy regime, where the suppression of continuum and excited states is weaker, allowing their contributions to dominate over the ground-state pole.
+Hence the pole dominance criterion in Eq.~(\ref{pole}) imposes an upper bound $\tau^2_{\max}$.

 Finally, we need to identify a range for $ \tau^2 $ within the two constraints mentioned above, where the hadron mass and other physical observables exhibit minimal dependence on $ \tau^2 $.
 However, sometimes it is not possible to find a stable range for $ \tau^2 $, which implies that reliable conclusions cannot be drawn from QCD sum rules in such situations.
 In practice, incorporating higher-order condensates in OPE may help enhance the stability of $ \tau^2 $~\cite{Albuquerque:2018jkn}.